Eleanor de Clare: Marriage to William de la Zouche

 In January 1329 Eleanor was abducted from Hanley Castle by William la Zouche, 1st Baron Zouche of Mortimer, who had been one of her first husband's captors and who had led the siege of Caerphilly Castle.
 The abduction may in fact have been an elopement; in any case, Eleanor's lands were seized by King Edward III, and the couple's arrest was ordered.
 At the same time, Eleanor was accused of stealing jewels from the Tower of London.
 Sometime after February 1329, she was imprisoned a second time in the Tower, and was later moved to Devizes Castle.
 In January 1330 she was released and pardoned after agreeing to sign away the most valuable part of her share of the lucrative Clare inheritance to the crown.
 She could recover her lands only on payment of the enormous sum of 50,000 pounds in a single day.

-Within the year, however, the young future King Edward III (Eleanor's first cousin) overthrew Queen Isabella's paramour, Roger Mortimer, 1st Earl of March, and had him executed.
+Within the year, however, the young Edward III (Eleanor's first cousin) overthrew Queen Isabella's paramour, Roger Mortimer, 1st Earl of March, and had him executed.
 Eleanor was among those who benefited from the fall of Mortimer and Isabella.
 She petitioned Edward III for the restoration of her lands, claiming that she had signed them away after being threatened by Roger Mortimer that she would never be freed if she did not.
 In 1331 Edward III granted her petition "to ease the king's conscience" and allowed her to recover the lands on the condition that she should pay a fine of 10,000 pounds, later reduced to 5,000 pounds, in instalments.
 Eleanor made part-payments of the fine, but the bulk of it was outstanding at her death.

 Eleanor's troubles were by no means over, however.
 After Eleanor's marriage to Zouche, John de Grey, 1st Baron Grey de Rotherfield claimed that he had married her first.
 In 1333 Grey was still attempting to claim marriage to Eleanor; the case was appealed to the Pope several times.
 Ultimately, Zouche won the dispute and Eleanor remained with him until his death in February 1337, only a few months before Eleanor's own death.
 By Zouche Eleanor had one child: